Showing posts with label carbs. Show all posts

 IF's and buts

 I stopped IF and went back to a more normal routine, eating breakfast most days.
 I think my issue was probably with the fact that I was eating too low-carb, training too intensely and trying to do IF all at the same time.
-When you do intense CrossFit type workouts that are very glycogen (muscle glucose) dependent you really need enough carbs in your diet to replenish the glycogen stores tadalafil overnight delivery canada or you will literally run out of gas and start to feel like crap and get all those symptoms I mentioned above (poor sleep, fatigue, anxiety, brain fog, etc).
+When you do intense CrossFit type workouts that are very glycogen (muscle glucose) dependent you really need enough carbs in your diet to replenish the glycogen stores prednisone or you will literally run out of gas and start to feel like crap and get all those symptoms I mentioned above (poor sleep, fatigue, anxiety, brain fog, etc).
 It seems obvious but sometimes you just have to learn for yourself, the hard way!

 I've learned my lesson now and when I train intensely I make sure I get enough starchy carbs from things like sweet potato and occasionally white rice.
 This seems to be working really well for me right now and I'm looking, performing and feeling great - as Robb Wolf would say.
 (Love that little guy).